fnord12/service.autosub/README.md

 Delay the evaluation...
 Enable this if you are experiencing a problem where the video is restarting itself.
 This is left over from Language Preference Manager and mainly seemed to be due to changing audiostreams, so it shouldn't be necessary.
 The old default was 500 (half a second) if you need to try it.

+* Make sure you rename your external subs to match the External Forced Sub Indicator.

 ---
 ## Caveats